 Schools abroad may favor interviewing a candidate who is a more seasoned traveler.
-They often see previous travels as an indication that the prospective employee will not easily become homesick and have the ability to commit to the job.
+They often see previous travels as an indication that the prospective employee will not quickly become homesick and can commit to the job.
 They need to know you can adjust to teaching in another environment.

 If you are applying to work in a country where English is not the primary language, you should consider having your resume translated.
 Employers in Germany would be very impressed by a resume they received from an American written in German.

 Having your resume translated shows that you are committed to the position for which you are applying.
 It communicates you are willing to go that extra mile.
-A poorly translated resume is worse than a resume that isn’t; if you choose to submit a translated version, ensure the altered version is professional.
+A poorly translated resume is worse than a resume that isn’t; if you submit a translated version, ensure the altered version is professional.

 Teaching abroad presents a unique opportunity to see the world.
 It is not feasible for most individuals to quit their day job and jet around the globe.
 If you teach abroad, you can see the world without putting your career on hold.